JamesPelayo008/configure-ad/README.md

 - Create a resource group and a virtual network
 - Set up DNS server VM in Azure
 - Set up Client VM in Azure
+- Configure the Client VM to use DNS's Servers private IP
-- Test connectivity via Powershell in Client VM
+- Test DNS connectivity via Powershell in the Client VM

 <h2>Deployment and Configuration Steps</h2>